 Each year, kitchen fires caused over one billion dollars in direct property damage in the U.S. alone.
 And for good reason: Last year fire departments responded to an average of 471 kitchen fire each day.

-At the Morgan Law Group, our Florida fire insurance claims attorneys help our residents hold the insurance companies responsible for the financial recovery they deserve after a kitchen fire damages their home, condominium, or business.
+At The Morgan Law Group P.A., our Florida fire insurance claims attorneys help our residents hold the insurance companies responsible for the financial recovery they deserve after a kitchen fire damages their home, condominium, or business.

 Kitchen fires can damage more than your stove and cabinets.
 They can easily spread to the rest of your house and cause significant structural damage throughout the home.Our Florida insurance claims attorneys have a few tips on minimizing the dangers of kitchen fires this holiday season.